gucci-ninja/Soft-Eng-Lecture-Notes/3B/README.md

 - calculating controlled output to make motor go proportionally faster
 - open loop version: apply step voltage to motor
-   - through feedback, you can put more energy into the system “cranking up the gain” enough so that it doesnt go unstable or start to oscillate
+   - through feedback, you can put more energy into the system �cranking up the gain� enough so that it doesnt go unstable or start to oscillate
 - makes things go faster

 ##### Integral Control System